-This report presents the latest findings of the on-going BirdLife Cyprus surveillance programme on illegal bird trapping, relating to the spring 2023 season.
-As ever, it is highlighted here that this report is mainly aimed at top decision makers and politicians, with the aim of informing, raising awareness and generating momentum for more effective action to tackle this chronic ecological problem.
+This report presents the latest findings of the on-going BirdLife Cyprus surveillance programme on illegal bird trapping, relating to the spring 2025 season.
+As ever, it is highlighted here that this report is mainly aimed at top decision makers, with the aim of informing, raising awareness and generating momentum for more effective action to tackle this chronic ecological problem.

-For the fourth consecutive year, our Spring survey consisted of a 'spot check' survey, whereby a sample of active trapping sites from the previous spring seasons were selected and checked for activity.
-So, a full survey following the BirdLife Cyprus trapping monitoring protocol was not undertaken.
-This was done due to limited resources and because of reduced spring trapping in recent years.
+For the sixth consecutive year, our spring survey consisted of a 'spot check' survey, whereby a sample of active trapping sites from the previous spring seasons were selected and checked for activity.
+Therefore, a full survey following the BirdLife Cyprus trapping monitoring protocol was not undertaken.
+This was done due to limited resources and because of much reduced spring trapping in recent years.

-Overall, 74 locations were checked and out of these, two sites were found to be active with illegal bird trapping activity taking place.
-Our field team recorded 7 set limesticks at one site, and 4 set limesticks at the other site.
+Overall, 95 locations were checked and out of these, two sites were found to be active trapping sites with the use of limesticks, while mistnetting was not recorded at any site.
+Our field team recorded one set limestick at one site, while the other active site only had evidence of trapping with limesticks (glue and feathers on the trees).

-It is not possible to draw statistically robust conclusions about the trends for spring trapping activity, since the standard monitoring protocol of BirdLife Cyprus was not followed for spring 2023.
-However, based solely on the data collected, it appears that trapping with limesticks in spring 2023 has reached very low levels, similarly to last year.
-BirdLife Cyprus believes that these very low levels of springtime limestick trapping are due to the large fines for Spring trapping which start at 8,000 Euros for the illegal killing of birds during a closed hunting season.
-The handing out of multiple large fines over the last few spring seasons, has sent a clear message to would be springtime trappers.
-For the fifth year in a row, BirdLife Cyprus recorded zero trapping activity with mistnets in spring.
+It is not possible to draw statistically robust conclusions about the trends for spring trapping activity, since the standard monitoring protocol of BirdLife Cyprus was not followed for spring 2025.
+However, based solely on the data collected, it appears that trapping with limesticks has reached very low levels, even lower to last year.
+BirdLife Cyprus believes that these very low levels of springtime limestick trapping are due to the high fines for Spring trapping which start at 8,000 Euros for the illegal killing of birds during a closed hunting season.
+The handing out of multiple high fines over the last few spring seasons has sent a clear message to trappers.
+For the sixth year in a row, BirdLife Cyprus recorded zero trapping activity with mistnets in spring.

-The very low trapping levels recorded this season are a step in the right direction towards ending trapping with limesticks in Spring.
-However, while fines for trapping in spring are high and deterrent, fines for Autumn limestick trapping are neither deterrent nor punitive.
-The very low fines that have been set, at only 200 Euros for up to 72 limesticks, have sent a message of decriminalization and tolerance to the autumn trappers.
-This is supported by the autumn 2022 survey findings, which showed that limestick trapping remained at similarly high levels as for autumn 2021.
-BirdLife Cyprus hopes to see the continuation of these very low trapping levels for Spring in 2024 and onwards, aiming to have zero bird trapping in the near future.
-Moreover, we call upon the Cyprus authorities to increase the fines for limestick trapping in Autumn, to abolish the list of 14 'less protected' migratory species and to increase fines for the killing of all birds to 2,000 Euros per bird, as it was previously.
+There was an apparent slight decrease in limestick trapping this spring, compared to spring 2024, with trapping levels continuing to be very low overall, a very encouraging result.
+However, while fines for trapping in spring are high and deterrent, fines for Autumn limestick trapping are neither deterrent nor can be considered punitive.
+The very low fines that have been set - only 200 euros for up to 72 limesticks - in December 2020 when amendments to the relevant law were voted by the Cyprus parliament, have, practically, sent a message of decriminalization and tolerance to the autumn trappers.
+This is supported by our autumn survey findings from the last few years (2022, 2023, and 2024), which showed that limestick trapping remained at high levels.
+We call upon the Cyprus authorities to increase the fines for limestick trapping in Autumn, to abolish the list of 14 'less protected' migratory species and to increase fines for the killing of all birds to 2,000 Euros per bird, as it was previously.

-The costs for the 2023 spring survey were covered by NABU (the BirdLife International partner in Germany), and the RSPB (BirdLife in UK).
+The costs for the 2025 spring survey were covered by NABU (the BirdLife International partner in Germany), and the RSPB (BirdLife in UK).
+These BirdLife partners as well as BirdLife Europe have been supporting our illegal bird trapping campaign over a number of years, both via funding opportunities and by raising international awareness regarding this issue.
+BirdLife Cyprus is grateful for their continued, long-term support.